Lisa Nandy

-Lisa Eva Nandy (born 9 August 1979) is a British politician serving as Shadow Secretary of State for Levelling Up, Housing and Communities since 2021.
-A member of the Labour Party, she has been Member of Parliament (MP) for Wigan since 2010.
+Lisa Eva Nandy (born 9 August 1979) is a British Labour Party politician serving as Secretary of State for Culture, Media and Sport since 2024.
+She has served as the Member of Parliament (MP) for the Wigan constituency since 2010, with over a decade of experience in the shadow ministry.

-Nandy was born in Manchester and educated at the comprehensive Parrs Wood High School and Holy Cross College before studying politics at Newcastle University and public policy at Birkbeck, University of London.
-She then worked as an aide to Walthamstow MP Neil Gerrard, a researcher for homelessness charity Centrepoint and a senior policy adviser at The Children's Society.
-She also served as a Labour councillor for the Hammersmith Broadway ward on Hammersmith and Fulham London Borough Council.

-Nandy was Parliamentary Private Secretary to Tessa Jowell from 2010 to 2012, Shadow Minister for Children from 2012 to 2013, and Shadow Minister for Charities and Civil Society from 2012 to 2015, with responsibility for Labour Policy on the Third Sector.
-She served as Shadow Energy Secretary from 2015, shadowing Amber Rudd, until she resigned in 2016 to co-chair Owen Smith's leadership challenge to Jeremy Corbyn.

-After a further four years as a backbench MP, Nandy stood as a candidate in the 2020 Labour Party leadership election, coming in third place with 16.3% of the vote, behind Keir Starmer and Rebecca Long-Bailey.
-Starmer subsequently appointed Nandy as Shadow Secretary of State for Foreign and Commonwealth Affairs in April 2020.
-Following a reshuffle in November 2021, Nandy was appointed as Shadow Secretary of State for Levelling Up, Housing and Communities.

-Early life and career
+Early life and education

-Lisa Eva Nandy was born in Manchester on 9 August 1979, the daughter of Louise (née Byers) and Dipak Nandy.
-Her maternal grandfather Frank Byers was a Liberal MP who held many offices in the Liberal Party, later being created a life peer.
-Nandy grew up in both Manchester and Bury, where her family subsequently settled.
+Lisa Eva Nandy was born in Manchester on 9 August 1979, the daughter of The Hon.
+Luise (née Byers) and Marxist Indian academic Dipak Nandy.

+Her maternal grandfather Frank Byers was a Liberal MP who later became a life peer in the House of Lords.
+Lord Byers later served as the Leader of the Liberals in the House of Lords from 1967 to 1984.
+Nandy grew up in both Manchester and Bury.

-She was educated at Parrs Wood High School, a mixed comprehensive school in East Didsbury in Manchester, followed by Holy Cross College in Bury.
+She was educated at the private, fee-paying Moor Allerton Preparatory School, before going to Parrs Wood High School, a co-educational comprehensive school in East Didsbury in Manchester, followed by Holy Cross College in Bury.
 She studied politics at Newcastle University, graduating in 2001, and obtained a master's degree in public policy from Birkbeck, University of London.

+Career

-She worked as a researcher and caseworker for the Walthamstow Labour MP Neil Gerrard.
+Nandy worked as a researcher and caseworker for the Walthamstow Labour MP Neil Gerrard.
 After that, Nandy worked as a researcher at the homelessness charity Centrepoint from 2003 to 2005, and then as senior policy adviser at The Children's Society from 2005 until her election in 2010, where she specialised in issues facing young refugees, also acting as adviser to the Children's Commissioner for England and to the Independent Asylum Commission.
 She served as a Labour councillor for the Hammersmith Broadway ward on Hammersmith and Fulham London Borough Council from 2006 to 2010.
 As a councillor, she served as shadow cabinet member for housing.